Q: Is there a registration fee?

 Q: Accessibility Info?

-A: The pre-walk event venue and walk route are both wheelchair accessible (see Walk Route Map).
-While the pre-walk event is partly in a grassy field, the event will be set up in a way where all areas will be bordered by pavement.
-Please keep in mind there may be unforeseen obstructions along the walk route beyond our control (ie: construction detours).
+A: The venue and walk route are both wheelchair accessible.
+Please keep in mind, there may be unforeseen obstructions along the walk route beyond our control (ie: construction detours).

 We will have an ASL interpreter on the stage for the pre-walk Opening Ceremony.